Chaldean Catholic Eparchy of Gazarta: Population statistics

-In 1867 the diocese of Gazarta contained 20 villages and had a population of 7,000 Assyrians, served by 10 qashe (priests).
-In 1896 the diocese had a population of 5,500 Assyrians, and contained 16 parishes or stations, 20 churches, and 14 qashe (priests), assisted by a Dominican mission and a mission of the Sisters of Preservation at Gazarta (Chabot).
+In 1867 the diocese of Gazarta contained 20 villages and had a population of 7,000 Chaldean Catholics, served by 10 qashe (priests).
+In 1896 the diocese had a population of 5,500 Chaldean Catholics, and contained 16 parishes or stations, 20 churches, and 14 qashe (priests), assisted by a Dominican mission and a mission of the Sisters of Preservation at Gazarta (Chabot).
 The largest villages in the diocese were Gazarta, Hoz and Mer, Harbol, Peshabur, Taqian, Girik Bedro, Wasta and Tel Qabin.

 In 1913 the diocese included 17 villages, and had 17 qashe (priests) and 6,400 civilians (Tfinkdji).

-The diocese was ruined in the First World War during the Assyrian genocide, and in 1928 there were only 1,600 Assyrians remaining in its former territory, without a qasha (priest) (Tisserant).
-In 1937 there were 2,250 Assyrians, with a qasha (priest) and a church (Kajo).
+The diocese was ruined in the First World War during the Sayfo, and in 1928 there were only 1,600 Chaldean Catholics remaining in its former territory, without a qasha (priest) (Tisserant).
+In 1937 there were 2,250 Chaldean Catholics, with a qasha (priest) and a church (Kajo).

 List of bishops

 The following is a list of incumbents of the Chaldean Catholic diocese of Gazarta: